thekondrashov/stuff/README.md

 * [Loco - Translation Management System](https://localise.biz/) - Free translation management and localisation software for developers building multi-language apps.
 * [Crowdin - Localization Management Platform](https://crowdin.com/) - Crowdin is a free trial localization project management platfom and translation tool for developers and website owners.
 We make it easy to work with content being translated using our collaboration platform.
 [Example](https://crowdin.com/project/ublock)
+* [Google Translator Toolkit](http://translate.google.com/toolkit) - Google Translator Toolkit is a web application designed to allow translators to edit the translations that Google Translate automatically generates.
+With the Google Translator Toolkit, translators can organize their work and use shared translations, glossaries and translation memories.
+They can upload and translate Microsoft Word documents, OpenOffice.org, RTF, HTML, text, and Wikipedia articles (from [Wikipedia](https://en.wikipedia.org/wiki/Google_Translator_Toolkit)).